 Rental law reform

-The Housing Legislation Amendment Bill 2021 has been introduced in the Queensland Parliament to progress Stage 1 of Queensland’s rental law reform.
+The Housing Legislation Amendment Act 2021 (HLA Act) amends the Residential Tenancies and Rooming Accommodation Act 2008 to progress Stage 1 of Queensland’s rental law reform.

-The first stage reforms aim to strike the right balance between renters and rental property owner interests for all parties to have:
+The amendments deliver rental law reforms to improve safety, security and certainty for the Queensland rental market and aim to strike the right balance between renters and rental property owner interests for all parties to have:

 - more certainty about their tenancy arrangements by encouraging greater transparency and accountability about intentions and decision making

-- confidence their rental property is safe, secure and functional by prescribing Minimum Housing Standards
+- confidence their rental property is safe, secure and functional by strengthening repairs and maintenance obligations and prescribing Minimum Housing Standards

 - certainty about how renters experiencing domestic and family violence can manage their tenancy arrangements to improve their safety without bearing the costs of the violence used against them